openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

    This need comes up when migrating existing classes.
 The method `Map::get` uses `null` to signal that the requested key was not present in the map -- but if the `V` parameter to `Map` is a primitive class, `null` is not a valid value.
-We can capture the "`V` or null" requirement by changing the descriptor of `Map::get` to:
+We can capture the "`V` or `null`" requirement by changing the descriptor of `Map::get` to:

    ```